jfong701/Shopify-Front-End-Developer-Challenge/README.md

 * Uses Bootstrap for responsive design

-See the github repo [here](https://github.com/jfong701/Shopify-Front-End-Developer-Challenge).
+See the github repo with source code [here](https://github.com/jfong701/Shopify-Front-End-Developer-Challenge).